saisathvik1/OSCP-Cheatsheet/README.md

 ## Dealing with Passwords

 - When there’s a scope for bruteforce or hash-cracking then try the following,
-    - Have a valid usernames first
+    - Have a valid username first
     - Don't forget trying `admin:admin`
     - Try `username:username` as first credential
     - If it’s related to a service, try default passwords.
-    - Service name as the username as well as the same name for password.
+    - The service name is the username, and the same name is used for the password.
     - Use Rockyou.txt
 - Some default passwords to always try out!